MediaComem/comem-archidep/ex/wopr-deployment.md

 If you see this error in your browser when trying to access an nginx site you have configured, it means that nginx cannot reach the proxy address you have defined.
-Check your nginx configuration to make sure that you are using the correct IP address and port.
+Check your nginx configuration to make sure that you are using the correct address and port.
 Are you sure your application is actually listening on that port?